Aliases for PSMA6 Gene

 GeneCards Summary for PSMA6 Gene

-PSMA6 (Proteasome (Prosome, Macropain) Subunit, Alpha Type, 6) is a Protein Coding gene.
-Diseases associated with PSMA6 include myocardial infarction.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
+PSMA6 (Proteasome Subunit Alpha 6) is a Protein Coding gene.
+Diseases associated with PSMA6 include phaeohyphomycosis and myocardial infarction.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include RNA binding and NF-kappaB binding.

 UniProtKB/Swiss-Prot for PSMA6 Gene